MateenCode/BlogRouter-React/README.md

 ## OSheeShYall Blog

-A simple Blog Website that demonstrates the use of Dynamic Routers access the invidual id of posts.
+A simple Blog Website that demonstrates the use of Dynamic Routers with the ability post and access the invidual id of posts.

 ## ScreenShot